Child Care Resource and Referral Services

 Head Start and Early Head Start are federally funded programs that provide a variety of services including education, health and development screenings, nutrition, social services and support for children with disabilities.
 The programs support the mental, social and emotional development from birth to age 5, that are sensitive to each child's ethnic, cultural and linguistic heritage

 California State Preschool

 The California State Preschool Program is the largest state-funded preschool program in the nation.
-The program consolidates funding for Preschool, Pre-Kindergarten and Family Literacy and General Child Care center-based programs for eligible 3- and 4-year-old children in order to provide more families with funding for part-day and full-day care services.
+The program is for 3- and 4-year-old children whose families qualify either for part-day or full-day care services.

 Preschool for All (PFA)